 Dr Hicks grew up in Sydney and completed his PhD in Neuroscience at the University of Sydney in 2005.

-Over 4,300 alumni live in Australia, making it home to the fourth largest concentration of alumni in the world.
+Over 4,800 alumni live in Australia, making it home to the fifth largest concentration of alumni outside the UK.
 The University’s alumni are involved in every kind of career imaginable, from business to non-profit work, from the civil service to sports.
 Oxford has a particular concentration of Australian alumni in academia, the legal profession, and politics.
-For Oxford’s alumni living in Australia, there are numerous alumni societies across the country, with groups based in Perth, Adelaide, Canberra, Sydney, Melbourne and Cairns.
-Societies hold regular sporting and social events.
+For Oxford’s alumni living in Australia, there are numerous alumni societies across the country, with groups for New South Wales, Queensland, South Australia, Victoria, Western Australia and the Australian Capital Territory.

 Examples of famous Australian Oxonians abound, including five Prime Ministers: